actuday6418/bob/README.md

 Things to be implemented are mentioned here.
 (This is a short term roadmap)

 # Vim plugin
-A vim plugin is available for Bob that currently supports text highlighting, and will be able to do autocompletion in the near future as well.
+A vim plugin is available for Bob that currently supports text highlighting and not perfectly refined autocomplete.
 Repo is at https://github.com/actuday6418/bob-vim